 Air purifiers and health sciences: do you have data?

-Other studies focused on allergies, including an interesting 2008 study that assessed children with over-recorded pet allergies, recorded lung function and blood markers, once a year.
-Years later, there was no significant difference in the use of allergic drugs or blood markers in the lungs among those using HEPA air purifiers.
-Another study in 1990 showed a 70% reduction in indoor PM 0.3 and an even more impressive improvement in allergic symptoms.
+Other studies, including an interesting 2008 study, tracked children with pet allergies that had been recorded for a year, and recorded lung function and blood markers, mainly for allergies.
+A year later, those who used HEPA air purifiers did not find significant differences in lung function, the use of allergic drugs or allergic blood markers.
+Another study before 1990 was even more impressive, showing not only a 70% reduction in indoor PM 0.3 but also an improvement in allergic symptoms.

-All these tips on health benefits still revolve around what I want to know about dancing on the edge of China and the developing world.
+These all show health benefits, but they still dance around what I want to know in China and in developing countries.
 In the United States, most air cleaners are marketed and tested for allergies and asthma.
-But in developing countries, air pollution is much more serious, so health risks are much more serious.
-We are concerned about the long-term risk of death, heart and lung diseases, and cancer contamination.
-These studies I mentioned do not answer the deeper question: Can long-term use of indoor air purifiers prevent death, heart and lung diseases, and cancer?
+However, in developing countries, air pollution is much more serious, so health risks are even more serious.
+We are concerned about pollution deaths, heart and lung diseases, and the long-term risk of cancer.
+The studies I have just mentioned do not answer more in-depth questions.
+Can long-term use of indoor air purifiers help prevent death, heart and lung diseases, and cancer?